anav5704/codeology/src/blogholder/basic-computer-specs-for-frontend-web-dev-2023.md

   - latest
 image: /img/2.png
 ---
 Frontend web development has become an essential part of building modern websites and web applications.
 It involves the use of different programming languages, frameworks, and tools to create the user-facing part of a website.
-However, before diving into frontend web development, it's important to understand the basic computer specifications required to get started.
+However, before diving into front-end web development, it's important to understand the basic computer specifications required to get started.
 In this article, we'll discuss the essential computer specifications required for frontend web development and how to choose the right computer that suits your needs.

 CPU